-Yellowing eyes are a symptom of a condition called jaundice.
-Jaundice occurs when the oxygen-carrying components (hemoglobin) in the blood are broken down into bilirubin and the bilirubin is not cleared normally.
-Bilirubin is supposed to move to the liver and then to the bile ducts and then released in the stool.
-If any portion of this process doesn’t take place, the extra bilirubin builds up in the skin and causes it to appear yellow, including the eyes.
-This can indicate an underlying medical problem.
+Yellowing of the eyes occurs if you have jaundice.
+Jaundice occurs when the oxygen-carrying components in the blood, called hemoglobin, break down into bilirubin and your body doesn’t clear the bilirubin.
+Bilirubin is supposed to move from the liver to the bile ducts, and then your body should release it in your stool.
+If any part of this process doesn’t occur, bilirubin builds up in your skin and causes it to appear yellow.
+This also can occur in your eyes.

 The liver performs numerous important functions for the body, including breaking down red blood cells.
-Conditions that affect the liver’s functioning can lead to yellow eyes.
-Liver scarring (cirrhosis) commonly causes this to occur.
+Conditions that affect the liver’s functioning can lead to yellowing of the eyes.
+Liver scarring, or cirrhosis, commonly causes this to occur.
 Conditions that can cause cirrhosis include:

 - alcohol abuse

 - non-alcoholic fatty liver disease, which is a condition that commonly occurs in obese people

 Hepatitis A, D, and E can also cause jaundice, but these are less common causes of jaundice than hepatitis B and C.

 Doctors link some genetic conditions with causing cirrhosis.
 These conditions include hemochromatosis, which causes excess iron to collect in the liver and affect its function.
 Wilson’s disease causes excess copper buildup in the liver.
 Porphyria is another cause.
 This combination of genetic disorders causes the body to build up excess porphyrin.
 Your body needs these compounds to form hemoglobin.